Vantiq/vantiq-extension-sources/camelConnector/README.md

 Once you run the `ConnectorDeployment.deployToK8s()` procedure, the Vantiq system will arrange for the deployment of the installation.
 Information about this process is available as part of your Vantiq documentation.

+Note that the deployment will pull the Camel Connector image from quay.io.
+The image is made available in a public repository, so no credentials are required.

 ## Licensing

 The source code uses the [MIT License](https://opensource.org/licenses/MIT).